pay-n/test-protect/README.md

 # plaginate

-A tool for real time plagiarism detection on sites like Chegg and CourseHero
+A tool for real time plagiarism detection on homework helper sites like Chegg and CourseHero

 ## Motivation

 Due to the COVID-19 pandemic, most schools are planning to move to remote learning for the foreseeable future, which brings its own set of challenges.
-A very prominent challenge is cutting down on incidences of plagiarism and other forms of honor code violation.
-Hence, we would like to develop an application that allows the teaching staff to monitor commonly known websites that host homework/test solutions such as Chegg & Coursehero real-time for posts asking for such solutions.
-This will relieve the staff from the burden of having to manually check for these posts themselves, particularly in those schools that are unable to allocate sufficient resources to tackle this increase in the number of plagiarism incidents.
+A very prominent challenge is the increased incidences of plagiarism and other university/school honor code violations.
+To battle this, we have developed an application that allows the teaching staff to monitor commonly known websites that host homework/test solutions such as Chegg & Coursehero real-time for posts asking for solutions to their unique questions.
+This will relieve the staff from the burden of having to manually search for these posts -- an arduous undertaking.
+It would be particularly helpful to teachers from schools that are unable to allocate sufficient resources or time to tackle the increase in the number of plagiarism incidents.

 ## Prerequisite
 1) [NVM](https://github.com/nvm-sh/nvm#installing-and-updating) (recommended)